Degree Student

 High-quality pedagogy enables learner-oriented and flexible learning processes

-The learner is genuinely at the centre of our pedagogical actions, guided toward and supported in active and self-directed agency.
+The learner is at the centre of our pedagogical actions, guided toward and supported in active and self-directed agency.
 We plan and implement pedagogy that promotes study ability, utilising movement and physical activity in learning.
 We build flexible learning paths that support continuous learning by identifying the learner’s previous competence and experiences.
 We select pedagogical solutions that support learning, interaction and building a sense of community.
 We plan and support learners’ learning processes, investing in instructional feedback and continuous evaluation.

 Structures and actions strengthen well-being and sense of community